-Anthropology, Economics, Dimensions of Leadership, First Nations Studies, Geography, History, International Relations, Management & Organizational Studies, Political Science, Psychology, Sociology, Women's Studies
+Anthropology, Economics, Dimensions of Leadership, Indigenous Studies, Geography, History, International Relations, Management & Organizational Studies, Political Science, Psychology, Sociology, Women's Studies

 American Studies, Canadian Studies, Childhood and Social Institutions (formerly Childhood and Family Relations), Dance, Disability Studies, Digital Communications, Education, Family Studies and Human Development, Global Studies, Governance, Leadership and Ethics (GLE), Health Sciences, Human Rights Studies, Information and Media Studies, Interdisciplinary Studies, Kinesiology, Linguistics, Media and the Public Interest, Media, Information and Technoculture, Nursing, Politics, Philosophy and Economics (PPE), Rehabilitation Sciences, Social Justice and Peace Studies*, Social Science, Transitional Justice.

 Business Administration, Foods and Nutrition, Human Ecology, Law, Music, Social Work, Thanatology

 Arts and Humanities, Classical Studies, Comparative Literature and Culture, Digital Humanities, English, Film Studies, French Studies, Intercultural Communications, Italian Studies, Linguistics, Medieval Studies, Philosophy, Religious Studies, Speech, Theatre Studies, Theological Studies, Visual Arts History, Visual Arts Studio, Western Thought and Civilization, Women's Studies, Writing**

 Arabic, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Latin, Persian, Polish, Portuguese, Russian, Spanish

 Chemical and Biochemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Engineering Science, Green Process Engineering, Mechanical and Materials Engineering, Mechatronic Systems Engineering, Software Engineering

 Anatomy and Cell Biology, Biochemistry, Biostatistics, Chemical Biology, Epidemiology, Epidemiology and Biostatistics, Medical Biophysics, Medical Health Informatics, Medical Sciences, Microbiology and Immunology, Neuroscience, One Health, Pathology, Pathology and Toxicology, Pharmacology, Physiology, Physiology and Pharmacology

 Actuarial Science, Applied Mathematics, Astronomy, Biology, Calculus, Chemistry, Computer Science, Differential Equations, Earth Sciences, Environmental Science, History of Science, Integrated Science, Linear Algebra, Materials Science, Mathematics, Physics, Planetary Science, Science, Statistical Sciences